fossabot/raccoon-siem/README.md

 Currently, [console](https://github.com/tephrocactus/raccoon-console) is in early development stage.

 ## Architecture overview
 Raccoon SIEM has quite flexible architecture which can be simplified or extended to meet your needs.
-It means that if you don't need correlation, you can skip correlator deployment.
-Or, in case you need some extra processing, you can attach your  services to Raccoon Bus or configure collector/correlator to output events to your service.
+If you don't need correlation, you can skip [correlator](#correlator) deployment.
+Or, in case you need some extra processing, you can attach your services to [Raccoon Bus](#bus) or configure [collector](#collector)/[correlator](#correlator) to output events to your service.

 One common setup example might look like this: